 Increased confidence

 Socialization is a crucial aspect of building a dog's confidence.
 Exposing your adult dog to new environments, people, and other dogs can help them feel more comfortable and secure in different situations.
-Increased confidence can translate into better coping and a more relaxed demeanor, reducing any anxiety or fear your dog may experience.
+Increased confidence can translate into better coping skills and a more relaxed demeanor, reducing any anxiety or fear your dog may experience.

 Enhanced adaptability